 The summers are hot and sunny and the perfect place for a summer vacation!

-If you've decided the coast is for you, you can explore the coastal towns one by one below.
+If you've decided you'd love to stay on the coast, you can find out more about the coastal towns below.

 Tivat is ideally placed close to all the main coastal attractions.
 It's also got an airport, a beautiful yacht marina and happening nightlife.

 Herceg Novi is the first town you come to when crossing into Montenegro from Croatia.

 This quiet town offers the best beaches in the Bay of Kotor and is great for quiet holidays among the locals.